Ready to learn and Celebrating Success

 Behaviour around School

-Students who fail to behave in a sociable and respectful manner around the school and during social times will be referred for a 20 minute/red card lunchtime detention.
+Students who fail to behave in a sociable and respectful manner around the school and during social times will be referred for a 20 minute/red card after school detention.
 Any student failing to attend this detention will be issued with a 1 hour after school detention.
-Failure to attend this will result in the student attending the Ready to Learn Isolation Room.
+Failure to attend this will result in a 2 hour after school detention.
+Failure to attend this will result in the student attending the Ready to Learn Isolation Room for 1 lesson and breaktime and a 2 hour after school detention.

 Students with Special Educational Needs or Disabilities